 Why do we go on residential trips?

-Year 5 have just got back from a 5 day residential to Llanrug.
-The all showed fantastic resilience when faced with new activities and challenging weather conditions.
+Year 5 and 6 took part in their 5 day residential trips to Llanrug.
+They all showed fantastic resilience when faced with new activities and challenging weather conditions.
 During the week, the children went down a mine, engaged in gorge walking, rafting, visited a beach and went on night walks in the local area.
 Alongside the activities, the instructors taught them about the local history.
 As well as the physical activities, the children showed excellent team work and independence when it came to organising themselves and their kit, ensuring their bedrooms were clean and tidy, setting up for dinner and lots, lots more.
 Most importantly, the children and staff have built on their positive relationships, which is very beneficial back in the classroom.